prof79/fansly-downloader-ng/README.md

 ## 📰 What's New (Release Notes)

-⚠️ I'm terribly sorry, but a [stupid bug](../../issues/12) crept in.
-Impact should be minimal but be aware that duplicate videos might be downloaded if a creator re-posts a lot and that downloaded videos will have to be renamed in a future fixed version to correct the hashing mistake.
+⚠️ Due to a [hashing bug](../../issues/13) duplicate videos might be downloaded if a creator re-posts a lot.
+Downloaded videos will have to be renamed in a future version when video hashing is perfected.

+### v0.8.2 2024-02-02

+Emergency bugfix, due to [botched hashing](../../issues/12) videos might not have been downloaded with v0.8.0/v0.8.1 any longer.
+I'm terribly sorry!
+Files will get a `_hash2_` designation before a hopefully proper `_hash3_` comes along.

 ### v0.8.1 2024-02-02